jtamboli07/BPMEWorkshop/business_Services_Project.md

 do basic CRUD operations on BPM case data or other systems of record data.
 In this lab, we will create a Business Service in a separate project to capture a new dispute.

 Select File->New->BPM process Project like you did when we created the Forms Project.
 Enter the name of the project and note the "Id" is auto-generated.
 You will see the default project id start with "com.example".
-The default project id can be modified in the Studio Preferences.
+It is possible to modify the default project id in the Studio Preferences.
 It would make sense to be something like com.<customer name>.<solution name>_businesservices.
 Changing the project id is optional but a best practice.
-The id is what you see when the project is deployed to the BPM server.
+The id identifies the project when deployed to the BPM server.

 ![forms_project](images/bServices/1.png)